 Technology has a decisive significance in our lives, and must under all circumstances be at the service of Nature.
 There is no such thing as an innocent or neutral technology, that is, a technology without any consequences.
 Any technology that is not biologically motivated is inevitably anti-biological.
-Technology as an end in itself is the undoing, firstly, of psychological (mental) health, through our identification with the technological, which automatically blinds people to the biological (the natural); and, secondly, of physical health and the environment.
+Technology as an end in itself is, firstly, the undoing of psychological (mental) health – through our identification with the technological, which automatically blinds people to the biological (the natural); and, secondly, it is the undoing of physical health and the environment.
 If we want to avoid the dangers of technology, we must create an insight for children into this question of principle while they are still young.

 3. An insight must be created into the paradox of discussing economics vs Nature

 Everyone knows that no one can express biological values in money or in any other unit of measurement.
 The practical consequence of this fact is that Nature cannot possibly come into our economic reckonings.
 Unconscious of this, we have fallen into the habit of immediately thinking about economics as soon as the subject of Nature comes up – as if we are convinced that we live from money and not from Nature.
-To place economics in relation to Nature is the gravest imaginable offence to human intelligence, as much to our own (self-deception), as to the intelligence of defenceless children, who thereby acquire from the very start a basic view of their situation in life that is inconsistent with reality.
+To place economics in relation to Nature is the gravest imaginable offence to human intelligence – to our own (which amounts to self-deception) as much as to the intelligence of defenceless children, who thereby acquire from the very start a basic view of their situation in life that is inconsistent with reality.
 Economics can only go with economics, never with Nature!

 A technology that cannot be pure is not worth having

 If we simply weigh up the economic pros and cons, then it is obvious that a rushed or botched job is cheaper than an intelligent construction.
-To use economics on the basis of faulty indoctrination and the prevailing disorientation about the basic questions of life as a way to get people to accept botched jobs, while invoking the holy economy, requires an unnatural bit of intellectual acrobatics; it is therefore without basis and thus unintelligent, an unconscious self-destruction as we allow ourselves to be hypnotized by short-sighted gains.
+To use economics on the basis of faulty indoctrination and the prevailing disorientation about the basic questions of life as a way of getting people to accept botched jobs, while invoking the holy economy, requires an unnatural piece of intellectual acrobatics; it is therefore without basis and thus unintelligent, an unconscious self-destruction as we allow ourselves to be hypnotized by short-sighted gains.

 If any technological solution proves to be anti-biological, that is because it has not been thought through and it must be developed further.
 The fact that a suicide weapon is cheap is no reason for destroying the whole of humanity.

-Commonsense tells us that there cannot ever be an intelligent motive for setting anti-biological botched jobs in motion.
+Common sense tells us that there can never be an intelligent motive for setting anti-biological botched jobs in motion.
 Unfortunately we have so perfected intellectual acrobatics (unintelligence) that we are unable to come up with a natural thought, unless we happen to be sitting in front of our leisure cabin in the nature-reserve to which we have banished Nature.
 Nothing should be allowed other than an absolutely pure technology that Nature can absorb without being disturbed.
 To haggle over this demand is to chose the dirty over the pure, the unclear over the clear, the unintelligent over the intelligent, the unreasonable over the reasonable, and destruction over development.